jonathank1906/AOOP-Exam/README.md

 2. Open this folder in VS Code
 3. In the terminal, create a new Avalonia MVVM project: `dotnet new avalonia.mvvm`

-## Other
+## ViewModel
-Connecting view to viewmodel.
+Connecting view to viewmodel:
 Top of the view (`Window` or `UserControl`):
 ``` xml
 xmlns:vm="using:Layout.ViewModels"
 x:Class="Layout.Views.MainWindow"
 x:DataType="vm:MainWindowViewModel"
 ```
+- The ViewModel class has `partial` in it.

 ## UI Elements